neverRare/butter/doc/README.md

 ## [Ideas](idea.md)

 I'm too excited.
-While keeping the language simple, here is some ideas that seems useful and could be added to the language, but it probably needs a polish first.
+While I need to focus on implementation, here is some ideas that seems useful and could be added to the language, but it probably needs a polish first.